skyleeeeee/Simple-ETF-Pipeline/README.md

 # Simple-ETF-Pipeline

-This project implements an ETL (Extract, Transform, Load) pipeline that ingests user data from a public API, validates and cleans it, then saves the processed data in CSV or Parquet format.
+This project (a package) implements an ETL (Extract, Transform, Load) pipeline that ingests user data from a public API, validates and cleans it, then saves the processed data in CSV or Parquet format.
 It features robust error handling, retry logic, and detailed logging.

 ---